Public health guidelines for everyone

-Promote hand hygiene measures by providing the necessary materials (e.g. running water, soap, alcohol-based hand sanitizers, touchless trash cans, disposable or paper towels, etc.) at strategic locations in the facilities (at the entrance and the exit).
+Promote hand hygiene measures by providing the necessary materials (e.g. running water, soap, alcohol-based hand sanitizers, touchless trash cans, paper towels, etc.) at strategic locations in the facility (at the entrance and the exit).
 Someone at reception could remind people to wash their hands.

 Promote respiratory etiquette:

-- Cover your mouth and nose when coughing or sneezing, using a single-use paper tissue or the crook of your arm, and then wash your hands.
+Cover your mouth and nose when coughing or sneezing, using a tissue or the crook of your arm, and then wash your hands.

-- Immediately throw the used paper tissue into the garbage.
+Immediately throw used paper tissues into the garbage.